 }

+This code looks the same as show_in_excel_penguins(), with two exceptions.
 Notice that the first line now says function(data).
-Items listed within the parentheses of our function definition are arguments.
-If you look further down, you’ll see another change.
-Within write_csv(), instead of x = penguins, we now use the line x = data.
-This allows us to use the function with any data, not just penguins.
+Items listed within the parentheses of the function definition are arguments.
+If you look further down, you’ll see the second change.
+Within write_csv(), instead of x = penguins, it now says x = data.
+This allows you to use the function with any data, not just penguins.

-To use this function, you would tell show_in_excel() what data to use, and the function would open the data in Excel.
-For example, you can tell it to open the penguins data frame as follows:
+To use this function, you simply tell show_in_excel() what data to use, and the function opens the data in Excel.
+For example, tell it to open the penguins data frame as follows:

 show_in_excel(data = penguins)

-Having created the function with the data argument, we can run it with any data we want to.
-This code, for example, will import COVID case data we saw in Chapter 10 and open it in Excel:
+Having created the function with the data argument, now you can run it with any data you want to.
+This code, for example, imports the COVID case data from Chapter 10 and opens it in Excel:

 covid_data <- read_csv("https://data.rwithoutstatistics.com/